willbush/blog/content/blog/complex-appliances.md

 # Keep it simple, stupid!

 Based on [this video](https://www.youtube.com/watch?v=rKJgYVhZ6-w), We are upgrading to simplicity.
-Top freezer refrigerator.
-I'll get an ice maker add-on (no dispenser) and a water pitcher for filtered water.
+Top freezer refrigerator. ~~I'll get an ice maker add-on~~ (no dispenser) and a water pitcher for filtered water.
+After using ice trays for a few weeks, we decided it's actually not that bad and returned the ice maker.

 We haven't decided on brand / model yet.
 I understand that the long-lasting refrigerator in my garage is probably a coincidence.